hackthepart/AvengersAssemble/README.md

 ```
 Name the file `hello_world.xx`. e.g., `hello_world.sh` .
+Also don't add a language already present.
+Try to add something new :smile:

 Don't forget to include the comments as seen above.
 Feel free to include additional information about the language you choose in your comments too!
 Like a link to a helpful introduction or tutorial.
 Here is an example.